 Your Personal Brand is how you present yourself to the world.
+It tells your narrative and how it reflects your actions, thoughts, and attitudes, both expressed and unsaid.
 You want the world to recognise you as a one-of-a-kind blend of abilities, experience, and personality.
-It is the telling of your narrative and how it reflects your actions, thoughts, and attitudes, both expressed and unsaid.

 Your brand is what people say about you when you’re not in the room.Jeff Bezos

 You utilise your personal branding to set yourself out from others.
-Your personal brand is the impression that others have of you on a professional level.
-It might be a combination of how they see you in person, how the media depicts you, and the image they get based on information about you available online.
+Your personal Brand is the impression that others have of you professionally.
+It might be a combination of how they see you in person, how the media depicts you, and the image they get based on online information about you.

-You may either ignore your personal brand and let it evolve spontaneously, potentially chaotically, outside your control, or you build it to portray you as the person you are.
-In the days before the internet, your personal brand was essentially your business card.
+You may either ignore your personal Brand and let it evolve spontaneously, potentially chaotically, outside your control, or you build it to portray you as the person you are.
+Before the internet, your personal Brand was essentially your business card.
 Few people would have heard of you unless you were well-known in the media or served prominently as the face of advertising.
-You are significantly less anonymous in today’s extremely public environment when every tiny behaviour is scrutinised at length on social media.
+You are significantly less anonymous in today’s extremely public environment when social media scrutinises every tiny behaviour at length.

 Why do you want a personal brand?

-Your personal brand might be pretty crucial to your professional success.
+Your personal Brand might be pretty crucial to your professional success.
 It is how you portray yourself to current and prospective clientele.
-It allows you to assure that others view you the way you want them to, rather than in some random, perhaps harmful way.
+It lets you ensure that others view you the way you want them to, rather than in some random, perhaps harmful way.

-Your brand distinguishes you from the crowd.
+Your Brand distinguishes you from the crowd.
 It provides you with the opportunity to emphasise your abilities and hobbies.
-It makes people believe they know you better, and people have far more trust in individuals they think they know, even if they have never met you in person.
-Your unique brand is what differentiates you from the hundreds of other people just like you.
+It makes people believe they know you better and have far more trust in those they think they know, even if they have never met you.
+Your unique Brand differentiates you from hundreds of other people like you.

 One helpful tool can be to define your Personal Mission Statement.

 When developing a personal brand, many people make the mistake of going too wide.
-Try not to be everything to everyone.
+Please don’t be everything to everyone.
 The more specific your knowledge, the sooner you’ll be able to establish a profitable brand.
 Why?
-It will make it easier to locate the individuals you wish to contact.
-Not only that, but keeping your message concentrated will make developing content for your brand a lot easier.
-The more specialised and limited your brand, the easier it is for consumers to recall who you are.
+It will make finding the people you’d like to contact easier.
+Not only that, but keeping your message concentrated will make developing content for your Brand a lot easier.
+The more specialised and limited your Brand, the easier for consumers to recall who you are.

-It’s challenging to develop a brand when you don’t know who you’re attempting to target.
+Developing a brand is challenging when you don’t know who you’re attempting to target.
 So, first and foremost, consider who you want to serve.
+Consider the sort of customer you’d like to have or the type of workplace you’d like to visit daily if you’re searching for work.
 Who will be the most benefited by your message?
-Consider the sort of customer you’d want to have or the type of workplace you’d like to go to every day if you’re searching for work.

-As you develop your ideal personal brand, it’s critical to network on a regular (and successful) basis to expand your professional circle.
+As you develop your ideal personal Brand, you must network regularly (and successfully) to expand your professional circle.
 Attend formal and casual networking events to meet colleagues and industry thought leaders.
-The more connections you build and the value you give to your contacts, the more likely your brand will be recognised.
+The more connections you build and the value you give to your contacts, the more likely your Brand will be recognised.